openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Create net01: net01__subnet, 192.168.112.0/24 and attach it to the default router.
-    4. Launch instance VM_1 of nova AZ with image TestVM and flavor m1.micro in the default internal network.
+    4. Launch instance VM_1 of nova availability zone with image TestVM and flavor m1.micro in the default internal network.
 Associate floating ip.
-    5. Launch instance VM_2 of vcenter AZ with image TestVM-VMDK  and flavor m1.micro in the net_01.
+    5. Launch instance VM_2 of vcenter availability zone with image TestVM-VMDK  and flavor m1.micro in the net_01.
 Associate floating ip.
     6. Send ping from instances VM_1 and VM_2 to 8.8.8.8 or other outside ip.